Yonas-A/CS-008/README.md

 ### Directory structure

-The files and folders structure consists of and [!includes](./Projects/!includes/) directory as the main library and numbered directories for small projects.
+The files and folders structure consists of [!includes](./Projects/!includes/) directory as the main library and numbered directories for small projects.

 - ### [!includes Directory](./Projects/!includes/)